 New Study: Oral Bacteria and Heart Disease

-Our dentists at our Houston dental offices know how important a patient’s oral health is.
+Our dentists know how important a patient’s oral health is.
 We encourage all of our patients, pediatric and general, to take care of their teeth the best that they can.
 This oral care includes brushing twice daily, flossing, rinsing, and undergoing a thorough dental examination and cleaning twice per year.
 These are precautions aren’t simply to elude cavities and gum inflammation.
 No, there are much more serious risks at stake when a patient’s mouth isn’t cleaned regularly.

 At any given time, there can be more than 700 forms of bacteria in a person’s mouth.
 At Signature Smiles, we do our best to fight these bacteria, although some of the bacteria is necessary and can exist in our mouths without causing any issues.